dvankempen/cse/README.md

 The SAP Common Crypto Library (libsapcrypto.so/sapcrypto.dll) and the sapgenpse(.exe) utility required for client-side encryption are included with the SAP HANA client.
 For the latest version of the library, see [SAP Downloads on the SAP ONE Support Portal](https://support.sap.com/swdc) and search for COMMONCRYPTOLIB.

 To initialize the SAP Crypto Library, two environment variables need to be defined: the path to the library and to the PSE tool.
 For both, this is the SAP HANA client installation directory.
-For Windows, use Control Panel to set these as system variables.
-For Linux, add them to the login script (e.g. bash.rc).
-For SAP HANA clients that are part of a SAP HANA server installation, use the customer.sh file.
 ```
 --Windows
 set PATH="C:\Program Files\sap\hdbclient;%PATH%"